-Follow these guidelines when installing the Jøtul F 55 V2 into a masonry fireplace:
+Follow these guidelines when installing the Jøtul F 55 into a masonry fireplace:

-- The masonry chimney must have a fireclay liner or equivalent, with a minimum thickness of 5/8" and must be installed with refractory mortar.
-There must be at least 1/2" air space between the flue liner and chimney wall. - The fireclay flue liner must have a nominal size of 8" X 8", and should not be larger than 8"X 12".
-A round fireclay liner must have a minimum inside diameter of 6" and maximum inside diameter of 8".
-A larger chimney should be relined with an appropriate code approved liner. - Brick or modular block must be a minimum of 4" nominal thickness.
-Stone construction must be at least 12"thick. - A newly-built chimney must conform to local codes, or, in their absence, must comply with national regulations. - An existing chimney must be inspected by a professional, licensed chimney sweep, fire official, or code officer to ensure that the chimney is in proper working order.
+- The masonry chimney must have a fireclay liner or equivalent, with a minimum thickness of 5/8" (14 mm) and must be installed with refractory mortar.
+There must be at least 1/2" (12.7 mm) air space between the flue liner and chimney wall. - The fireclay flue liner must have a nominal size of 8" X 8" (20 cm x 20 cm), and should not be larger than 8"X 12" (20 cm x 30 cm).
+A round fireclay liner must have a minimum inside diameter of 6" (15 cm) and maximum inside diameter of 8" (20 cm).
+A larger chimney should be relined with an appropriate code approved liner. - Brick or modular block must be a minimum of 4" (10 cm) nominal thickness.
+Stone construction must be at least 12" (30 cm) thick. - A newly-built chimney must conform to local codes, or, in their absence, must comply with national regulations. - An existing chimney must be inspected by a professional, licensed chimney sweep, fire official, or code officer to ensure that the chimney is in proper working order.
 Any repairs must be completed before installing the stove. - No other appliance may be vented into the same flue. - An airtight clean-out door should be located at the base of the chimney.